VinPassed

 MYTHMissouri has a 30-day return window on used cars.

 FACTFalse.
 Missouri has no statutory right to return a used vehicle.
-The 30-day figure that appears online refers to Missouri’s title application deadline — you have 30 days from purchase to apply for title and pay sales tax or face a $25 penalty.
-This is an administrative deadline, not a return right.
-The FTC Cooling-Off Rule (16 C.F.R. § 429) gives buyers 3 business days to cancel sales made at their home or temporary vendor locations — it explicitly excludes sales at a dealer’s permanent place of business.
+The 30-day figure that appears online refers to Missouri’s title application deadline: you have 30 days from purchase to apply for title and pay sales tax or face a $25 penalty.
+That is an administrative deadline, not a return right.
+The FTC Cooling-Off Rule (16 C.F.R. § 429) gives buyers 3 business days to cancel sales made at their home or at temporary vendor locations, and it expressly excludes sales at a dealer’s permanent place of business.
 Once you sign and take delivery at a Missouri dealership, you own the vehicle.

 MYTHMissouri’s lemon law covers a used car that is still under the manufacturer’s warranty.

 FACTFalse.
-Missouri’s Lemon Law (§§ 407.560–407.579) applies only to new motor vehicles. § 407.560 defines the covered class as a “new motor vehicle” — used vehicles are expressly excluded regardless of whether any warranty remains in effect.
-A used car with a remaining manufacturer powertrain warranty has that warranty’s contractual protection, enforced through the Magnuson-Moss Warranty Act (15 U.S.C. § 2301 et seq.) — not the Missouri Lemon Law.
+Missouri’s Lemon Law (§§ 407.560 to 407.579) applies only to new motor vehicles. § 407.560 defines the covered class as a “new motor vehicle,” so used vehicles are expressly excluded regardless of whether any warranty remains in effect.
+A used car with a remaining manufacturer powertrain warranty still has that warranty’s contractual protection, enforced through the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2301 et seq.), not the Missouri Lemon Law.

 Source: § 407.560 (new motor vehicle definition); § 407.565 (lemon law scope)